LastCallMedia/Cloud-Deployment-Challenge/NOTES.md

 ## The Problem Space
 - Potential Solutions
-    - Static Website Deployment
+    - (YES) Static Website Deployment
         - Upload the `web/index.html` file to an S3 bucket
         - Serve the files in the bucket via CloudFront
-    - Convert website to a SPA and deploy to CloudFront
+    - (NO) Convert website to a SPA and deploy to CloudFront
         - Protect with username and password using Cognito
         - Deploy the SPA to CloudFront
-    -
+    - (yes) Use CloudFront Functions to protect the website

-## The Solution Space
+        - Use a cloudfront function to protect the website